fenxu/azure-powershell-docs-prod/azure/RMSProtection/vlatest/about_RMSProtection_ADRMS.md

 ---------             -------------
 C:\Test.docx          C:\Test.docx
 ```
-To protect all files in a folder, use the *Folder* parameter with a drive
+To protect all files in a folder, use the -Folder parameter with a drive
 letter and path, or UNC path.
 For example:
 ```
 C:\PS> Protect-RMSFile -Folder \Server1\Documents -InPlace -TemplateId e6ee2481-26b9-45e5-b34a-f744eacd53b0